wasimbaig/espcap/README.md

 espcap.py --dir=./test_pcaps
 ```
 When running in live capture mode you can set a maximum packet count after which the
-capture will stop or you can just hit ctrl-c to stop a continuous capture session.
+capture will stop or you can just hit Ctrl-c to stop a continuous capture session.

 __Espcap__ uses Elasticsearch bulk insertion of packets.
 The <tt>--chunk</tt> enables you to set
 how many packets are sent Elasticsearch for each insertion.
 The default is chunk size is 100,